How to get to Hvar Island – FLIGHTS, FERRIES & CATAMARANS

 Renting a car on the island

 Relying on taxis for numerous trips over a week-long stay is almost always guaranteed to be a pricier option than renting a car when you visit Hvar.
-If you are a Hvar Away guest, car rental arrangements can be organised for you – just let us know your timings and any specific requirements.
+If you are a Hvar Away villa guest, our concierge can organise a suitable vehicle in advance, tailored to your schedule and preferences.

 Coming to Hvar with a car

-If your final destination is Hvar Town, the drive is easy – and strikingly beautiful.
+If your final destination from Stari Grad port is Hvar Town, the drive is easy – and strikingly beautiful.
 Just follow the signs on the main road, and you will arrive in about 20 minutes.

 Coming to Hvar by yacht or sailboat